Tiberriver256/Tiberriver256.GitHub.io/_posts/2022-11-08-Constraints-Are-Good.md

 ## Technologies aren't the only thing that drift

-There are other things that change over time within a project and when applications are smaller devs will be much more likley to make these types of changes:
+There are other things that change over time within a project and when applications are smaller devs will be much more likely to make these types of changes:

 * Changes in code-style
 * Changes in folder structure
 * Changes in team 'best-practices'

-Even with 13 microfrontends using Webpack 4 and React 17 you are likely to have microfrotnends with varying code-styles, folder structures and best-practices.
+Even with 13 micro-frontends using Webpack 4 and React 17 you are likely to have micro-frontends with varying code-styles, folder structures and best-practices.

 ## A Comparison